ace-design/git-merge-adv/merge-algorithms/ImportTreeNew/readme.md

-# Import Tree
+# Import Tree New

-* Defined Tree structure allows imports to be compared based on its path, rather than a character-by-character basis.
-    * Aligns more closely with the business logic.
+* Works off structure of ImportTree.
+* Rather than uioning the 3 versions, this uses the technique git does when comparing which version to use although at a higher level.
+    * Instead of comparing at a textual basis, it compares based on the path.

 ### Future Development:
-* Traverse entire tree to see whether package of same name already exists before adding.
-* Before adding package, check whether it is even used in the code body.
-Check for package substring in code base.
+* Develop a better algorithm to determine which file version to use for import statements.

 ### Script Pre-Requisites